-I manage and maintain a huge set of Civil 3D Style resources for more versions and flavors of Civil 3D than I want to remember.
+I manage and maintain a huge set of Civil 3D Style resources for more versions and flavors of Civil 3D than I really want to consider.
 Most people see these manifested in the Framework for Civil 3D public products delivered from this site.
-Like everyone else who does this sort of thing for a living, I had to learn the hard way to systematically manage a large set of Style collections.
+Like everyone else who does this sort of thing for a living, I had to learn the hard way to systematically manage a large set of Civil 3D Style collections and the Civil 3D Templates that depend on them.

-Folks asked me to summarize or boil down that body of knowledge.
+Folks asked me to summarize or boil down that body of knowledge on Civil 3D Style Maintenance.
 This is no easy task nor does the result tend produce short pithy posts.
 Civil 3D is a complicated and demanding diva.

 To achieve consistent performances from the Civil 3D diva that deliver real civil engineering and survey project work requires the management of a lot of complexity.
 It is easy to become overwhelmed unless we divide and conquer the many facets involved.